gabrieljackson/mattermost-plugin-wrangler/README.md

 The following plugin configuration is available:

+ - Permitted Wrangler Users: Choose who is allowed to use the Wrangler plugin.
  - Allowed Email Domain: (Optional) When set, users must have an email ending in this domain to use Wrangler.
 Multiple domains can be specified by separating them with commas.
    - Example: `domain1.com,domain2.net,domain3.org`
  - Enable Wrangler Command AutoComplete: Control whether command autocomplete is enabled or not.
 If enabled and Allowed Email Domain is set, then some users will be able to see the Wrangler commands, but will be unable to run them.